anyaevostinar/anyaevostinar.github.io/classes/201-w24/lab-graphs.md

 b.
 Open `AdjacencyMatrixGraphImplementation.java` and note what instance variables this implementation has and how they differ from the Adjacency List.
 Also look at the constructor and `addVertex` and note the similarity/difference in initialization.

 ## Exercise 2
-Now you'll draw out some graph implementations on paper.
-You don't need to submit these, but I highly recommend you actually do this to improve your understanding of how these implementations work!
+Now you'll draw out some graph implementations on the worksheet.

 Here is the graph you'll be implementing on paper: